A Day in the Life at Estoril Elite Program

 Following the session, it’s time to refuel and recover.
 Nutrition is a key focus at Estoril, with players learning how to eat properly to support performance and recovery.
 Meals are usually eaten at home, as many of the players live nearby.

-For players still in high school, education continues through online schooling.
-In this case, classes are completed through a Canadian program monitored by the North Vancouver School District.
-The flexibility of online learning allows players to balance academics and elite-level football training.
+For players still in high school, education continues through whatever format they choose.
+For me, I chose to continue my Canadian high school education with online schooling.
+Classes are completed through a Canadian program monitored by the North Vancouver School District.

-Each afternoon, players return to the facility for a second session, starting at 4:30PM.
+Each afternoon, I would return to the facility for a second session, starting at 4:30PM.
 These sessions are generally lighter than the mornings and focus on:

 • Finishing and shooting